-The marijuana legalization laws also made significant changes to New York’s criminal law by providing ways for qualifying adults to lawfully possess, use, buy, sell, and even grow and store cannabis products in their own home.
+The marijuana legalization laws also made significant changes to New York’s criminal law by providing ways for qualifying adults to lawfully possess, use, buy, sell, and even grow and store cannabis products in their own homes.
 Nonetheless, it is still illegal to possess, use, and sell marijuana and cannabis products in a variety of circumstances.
 Below are the 10 things the average person needs to know about marijuana legalization.

 - According to the marijuana legalization law, it is now legal under New York State law for anyone 21 years old or older to buy, possess, and use marijuana or cannabis products.

 - However, marijuana or cannabis products remain ILLEGAL under federal law.
-Not only are they illegal, they are classified as a Schedule I controlled substance by the DEA, meaning that the federal government sees marijuana or cannabis products as among the most addictive drugs in the world and that they serve no medical purpose.
+Not only are they illegal, but they are also classified as a Schedule I controlled substance by the DEA, meaning that the federal government sees marijuana or cannabis products as among the most addictive drugs in the world and that they serve no medical purpose.
 This also means that despite marijuana legalization, the federal government (FBI, DEA, ATF, etc.) can still investigate and prosecute anyone possessing, prescribing, selling, or growing marijuana or cannabis products, even if they are 100% compliant with New York State marijuana legalization law.